 Then store in the freezer for longer storage because storing the cut red onion on the counter or fridge would make it not last longer.

-And the counter storage is even worst.
+And the counter storage is even worse.

 The slices of red onion will not last long, because the covering is out and now it’s easily exposed to moisture.